Alavandar: The Local Casanova

 By the end of that year, Devaki broke off her relationship with Alavandar and got married to Prabhakara Menon.

 After their marriage, Prabhakara Menon and Devaki went to Gem & Company.
 Alavandar congratulated Menon for marrying the lovely young woman.
 The way Alavandar behaved intimately with Devaki, sowed seeds of doubt in Menon’s mind about the fidelity of his wife.
-One day the newly wedded couple went to Minerva Theatre in Broadway.
+One day the newly wedded couple went to Minerva Theatre in Broadway, Madras.
 During the show Devaki confessed to her husband about her intimacy with Alavandar and said the womanizer was stalking her again, harassing and beseeching her to renew their relationship.

-The Menons had a young boy as their servant and provided him food and lodging in their house.
+The Menons had a boy as their servant and provided him food and lodging in their house.
 Later on, during the murder investigation, the boy told the police that at nights sleeping on the floor near their bedroom he could hear Devaki sobbing at times.
 Also, he had heard Menon and Devaki talk about Alavandar and the ways to get rid of him.
 According to the boy, Menon had coerced his wife to bring Alavandar to their house so that he could meet out to the devil his due.

 In the morning of August 28, 1952, the day of the fateful murder, Menon bought a ‘Malabar knife’.
-Later during the day, he gave the servant boy pocket-money and asked him to go sightseeing as he was new to Madras.
+Later in the day, he gave the servant boy pocket-money and asked him to go sightseeing as he was new to Madras.

 That afternoon, Alavandar came to Devaki’s house at Royapuram by rickshaw with high hopes since Devaki had told him that her husband would be away from home.
 Many people in the neighbourhood including the owner of the shop hiring out bicycles near Devaki’s house, had seen Alavandar going up the steps and knocking on the door.
 But nobody saw him coming out of that house.

 As soon as Alavandar stepped inside the house and closed the door, he started physically molesting Devaki, trying to undress the unwilling woman.
-Prabhakara Menon, who was in the kitchen, rushed out with a knife in hand, and enraged with what he saw, killed Alavandar by stabbing him.
+Prabhakara Menon, who was in the kitchen, rushed out with a knife in hand and enraged with what he saw, killed Alavandar by stabbing him.

 Menon then cut off the dead person’s head using the lethal Malabar knife.